Whatever Your Timeline – We’ve Got Your Malta Itinerary!

 Malta Itinerary – 7 Days

-Day 3: A day trip to Gozo and back
+- Day 3: A day trip to Gozo and back

-Day 6: A day trip to Bugibba
+- Day 6: A day trip to Bugibba/St. Paul’s Bay

-The transportation website for Malta has a variety of deals and passes for different stays and the ExplorePlus Card seems like it fits the needs for a week traveller.
+The transportation website for Malta has a variety of deals and passes for different stays and the ExplorePlus Card seems like it fits the needs of a week traveller.
 Here’s the website for the breakdowns of the cards.

 The Three Cities